leemunroe/blog/_drafts/css.markdown

 title: CSS, Sass, SCSS, Compass, Less, BEM, SMACSS, OOCSS, ACSS, CCSS, WTFSS?
 ---

-I’ve been thinking more about my CSS authoring recently, its current state and how it has changed over the years.
+I’ve been thinking a lot about my CSS authoring recently, its current state and how it has changed over the years.

 Typically when I start a new project I’ll use my own framework [Motherplate](https://github.com/leemunroe/motherplate).
 It uses SCSS and Compass.
 Most of the class names were’t originally based on any other framework.
 Not deliberately anyway.